makrai/notes/nozza2003-lang-spec-BERTs.md

 # 1 Intro

-* multilingual BERT model (mBERT) has been proposed, supporting over 100 lang
+* multilingual BERT model (mBERT) has been proposed, supporting over 100 langs
   * including Arabic, Dutch, French, German, Italian, or Portuguese
   * trained on different domains, like social media posts or newspaper
   * great capabilities in zero-shot cross-lingual tasks (Pires+ 2019)
 * models are trained on a particular language and tested on a specific domain and task
-* not been clearly demonstrated whether the advantage of training a language-specific model is worth the computational expense
+* not been clearly demonstrated whether the advantage of a lang-spec model is worth the comput
 * different configurations and architectural variants
   * original BERT model was trained using the WordPiece tokenizer (Wu+ 2016),
   * Camem-BERT (Martin+ 2019)) used the SentencePiece tokenizer (available as